oss-review-toolkit/ort/website/docs/guides/sw360-integration.md

 ### Prerequisites

-In order to be able to use SW360 data in the ORT *analyzer*, first set the connection parameters for your SW360 instance.
+To be able to use SW360 data in the ORT *analyzer*, first set the connection parameters for your SW360 instance.
 You can do this by adding an entry of type `SW360` to the list of `packageCurationProviders` in your [config.yml](../getting-started/usage.md#ort-configuration-file) (e.g. in `$HOME/.ort/config`) or pass it to the ORT command with the `--config` option as shown below.

 ```yaml